graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 ``body``, a list of extra parameters to pass to the body, in this case none, and finally the infeed queue which will feed data into the loop.

-Next we create an IPU scope at the top level and call ``ipu_compiler.compile`` passing the ``my_net`` function, to create the training loop in the main graph.
+Next we create a strategy scope at the top level and call ``strategy.run``.
-The output of the ``ipu_compiler.compile`` will be an operation that can be called to execute the training loop.
+This takes the ``my_net`` function as an argument and creates the training loop in the main graph.

 Finally, we create an operation which can be used to fetch results from the outfeed queue.
 Note that it isn't necessary to use an outfeed queue if you do